zowe/docs-site/docs/user-guide/mvd-using.md

 3. In the **Languages** dialog, click a language, and then click **Apply**.
 4. When you are prompted, restart Zowe.

-## Zowe Desktop application plug-ins
+## Zowe Desktop application plugins

 Application plugins are applications that you can use to access the mainframe and to perform various tasks.
 Developers can create application plugins using a sample application as a guide.
-The following application plug-ins are installed by default:
+The following application plugins are installed by default:

 ### Hello World Sample
 The Hello World sample application plugin for developers demonstrates how to create a dataservice and how to create an application plugin using Angular and using React.